Forget ‘Terrible Twos’ — Three Is When The Real Horror Begins

-I’m not really sure who came up with the term “terrible twos,” but they were wrong: three is a much worse age and definitely worthy of its own horror-inducing catchphrase.
-Don’t get me wrong — 2-year-olds, especially at the later stages when they are approaching 3, are a handful, but something dark and ugly kicks in deep within their little brains after that 3rd birthday.
+I’m not really sure who came up with the term “terrible twos,” but they were wrong: Three is a much worse age and definitely worthy of its own horror-inducing catchphrase.
+Don’t get me wrong; 2-year-olds, especially at the later stages when they’re approaching 3, are a handful.
+But something dark and ugly kicks in deep within their little brains after that 3rd birthday.

-You can’t call it a knowingness because for some reason they still can’t grasp that the spittle flying so frequently from our lips, dappling their little scrunched-up face, is a bad thing that they don’t want to see again.
+You can’t call it a knowingness, because for some reason they still can’t grasp that the discipline we dole out is a bad thing they don’t want to see again.
 It’s more like a vague understanding and perverse enjoyment they take in trying to break us down in almost every mental and physical way.
-They don’t really know that this is what happens, but they do have some inkling that we hate almost everything about what they are doing — and they’re fine with it.
+They don’t really know that this is what happens, but they do have some inkling that we hate almost everything about what they’re doing — and they’re fine with it.

 This story was submitted by a Fatherly reader.
 Opinions expressed in the story do not reflect the opinions of Fatherly as a publication.
 The fact that we’re printing the story does, however, reflect a belief that it is an interesting and worthwhile read.

 More than fine, they seem compelled to repeat the same mistake.
 Impelled to take the same insolent joy in disobedience and rail against what they know they have to do anyway (because they know the basic routine by now).
 Impelled to ignore the gentle ask, the gentle repeat, the third ask, the firm ask, the fifth loud ask, the tell, the hard tell, the implore, the impassioned implore, the threat, the demand, the yelled demand — while you can’t understand why it has to be so hard and repetitive.